Report on reducing restrictive intervention of children and young people

 Date: 11th March 2020

-Category: Restraint, Education, including vocational education, Additional support for learning
+Category: Restraint, Education, including vocational education, Inclusive education

 The report provides an update on the organisations’ 2019 report on the use of restrictive interventions such as restraint and seclusion in schools and draws on the experience of parents, carers and children from across the UK.